department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options.md

 <div class="va-introtext">

-We offer 4 home loan options to help you buy, build, or improve a home or refinance your current home loan—1 VA direct loan and 3 VA-backed loans.
+We offer different home loan options to help you buy, build, or improve a home or refinance your current home loan—including a VA direct loan and 3 VA-backed loans.
 Learn how these different home loans work, and find out if you can get a loan that meets your needs.

 </div>

 ### How does a VA direct home loan work?

 With a VA direct home loan, we serve as your mortgage lender.
 This means you'll work directly with us to apply for and manage your loan.
-The Native American Direct (NADL) Program is the only direct home loan we offer, and it often has better terms than a home loan from a private lender (a private bank or mortgage company).
+The Native American Direct (NADL) Program—A VA direct home loan—often has better terms than a home loan from a private lender (a private bank or mortgage company).
 [Find out if you qualify for a NADL](/housing-assistance/home-loans/loan-options/nadl/).

 ### How does a VA-backed home loan work?